 STECCO – Starting Tertiary Education during the Corona Crisis: A Challenge and an Opportunity

-The project STECCO examines how the altered conditions during the Covid-19 pandemic affect first-year students’ every-day lives.
-It targets both the challenges and the opportunities that this situation provides for the future of tertiary education.
+The project STECCO examined how the altered conditions during the Covid-19 pandemic affected first-year students’ every-day lives.
+It targeted both the challenges and the opportunities that this situation provides for the future of tertiary education.

 - How will emerging adults experience the transition into tertiary education during the Covid-19 pandemic?

 - How do students’ behavior and experiences change across their first semesters during this time?

 - How do students differ in their experience?